School of Humanities

 In the summer of 2015, John attended the West Point Summer Seminar in Military History.
 As part of the seminar, John took part in workshop pedagogy sessions and presented his research on drone use in contemporary warfare.
 He also toured Harpers Ferry, South Mountain, Antietam battlefield, and participated in the Gettysburg Staff Ride.
 John has published several encyclopedia articles, some of which will appear in Cyber Warfare: A Reference Book (2017).
 John was the recipient of the Lamar Powell History Graduate Scholarship for 2016-2017.
 Other interests include: contemporary foreign relations in a transatlantic context, war and society, technology.

 Olivia Moore (PhD, U.S History) MA, History, University of Southern Mississippi; BA, History and Politics, University of Exeter (UK).
 Olivia is an international student from Plymouth, England.
 Her MA thesis explored the unlikely activism of three white southerners in the Mississippi Civil Rights Movement.
-Working under the direction of Dr. Kevin Greene, Olivia plans to look more closely at Hattiesburg’s white community: particularly how different groups were engaged with and responded to the struggle for racial equality.
-Olivia has other experience in interviewing for the Center for Oral History and Cultural Heritage, and she has curated a mini exhibit for McCain Library and Archives titled, Anti-Communism and the Civil Rights Struggle.
+Working under the direction of Dr. Kevin Greene, Olivia will look more closely at Hattiesburg’s white community: particularly how different groups were engaged with and responded to the struggle for racial equality.
+With an emphasis on U.S. History, she plans to complete minor fields in the history of race and ethnicity, and gender history.
+Olivia has other experience in interviewing for the Center for Oral History and Cultural Heritage, and recently curated the exhibit displayed at McCain Library and Archives titled, Mississippi Bicentennial: Celebrating the State’s 200thAnniversary.
 She is also working toward the Graduate Certificate in Public History.
-Olivia’s interest in civil rights history originally began after interviewing local activist, Raylawni Branch, during her study broad placement at USM in 2012.
+Olivia’s interest in civil rights history originally began after interviewing local activist, Raylawni Branch, during her study abroad placement at USM in 2012.

 Lindsey R. Peterson (PhD, U.S. History) MA, History, 2015 The University of South Dakota; BA, History and Political Science, 2013 Buena Vista University.
-Lindsey is a second year PhD student at the University of Southern Mississippi working under the supervision of Dr. Susannah J. Ural.
-She is currently studying how Unionists in the trans-Mississippi West commemorated the American Civil War with an emphasis on gender relations.
+Lindsey is a third year PhD student at the University of Southern Mississippi working under the supervision of Dr. Susannah J. Ural.
+Her dissertation examines how Union veterans and their families in the trans-Mississippi West commemorated the American Civil War.
 Examining the Grand Army of the Republic, Woman’s Relief Corps, Daughters of Union Veterans, and Ladies of the Grand Army of the Republic, Lindsey’s research analyzes how gendered and regional Civil War memory developed in areas that served as frontiers during the war rather than battle fronts.
-Lindsey was a recipient of the 2015 Margaret Boone Dale Fellowship from the Dale Center for the Study of War and Society and the 2015 Russell F. Weigley Graduate Student Travel Grant Award from The Society for Military History.
-Her article, “’Iowa Excelled Them All’: Iowa Local Ladies’ Aid Societies Relief on the Civil War Frontier, 1861–1865” appeared in the fall 2016 issue of The Middle West Review.
+Lindsey is the recipient of the 2017–2018 Dale Center Graduate Fellowship, 2017–2018 Lamar Powell History Graduate Fellowship, 2017 USM Phi Alpha Theta Award, 2017 Kathanne W. Greene Graduate Paper Award, 2015 Margaret Boone Dale Fellowship, and 2015 Russell F. Weigley Graduate Student Travel Grant Award from The Society for Military History.
+Her article, “’Iowa Excelled Them All’: Iowa Local Ladies’ Aid Societies Relief on the Civil War Frontier, 1861–1865” appeared in the September 2016 issue of The Middle West Review.

 Tyler Rotter (PhD, Early American History) MA, History, 2010 Southern Illinois University-Edwardsville; PBS, Museum Studies, 2010 Southern Illinois University-Edwardsville; BA, History, 2007 University of Missouri.
 Tyler is a PhD candidate specializing in the cultural history of seventeenth-century New England with minor areas in War and Society and Latin America.
 His research interests include the way in which clergy used their leadership and influence to create propaganda in support of war, how this promotion differed from the religious language utilized by New England’s civil and military leaders, and how the overall conception of religiously prescribed warfare evolved as New England became increasingly integrated into the larger British Atlantic and played an greater role in imperial conflicts with other European states.
 Additionally, he is also interested in the religious characteristics of colonization in Latin America and how they compared to those of British North America.
 Tyler was awarded the department’s McCain Fellowship for 2015-2016 and also currently serves as an editor for H-War.
 Tyler is studying under the direction of Dr. Kyle F. Zelner.